General Terms and Conditions

 5.1 Playvation reserves all intellectual property rights regarding or attached to the Service.
 No license under any patent, copyright, trademark, trade secret, or other intellectual or industrial property right is granted to or conferred to you in these T&Cs.
 The Subscriber shall have no right to use or utilize, commercially or otherwise, the Subscription, Licenses, Service or any part thereof other than for the express purpose of providing language teaching services for the Subscriber’s customers.

 5.2 The Moomin Language School Service is partly based on characters and other incorporeal rights which belong to Moomin Characters Oy Ltd. Playvation shall use these rights in accordance with a license agreement made with Rights & Brands AB, on behalf of Moomin Characters Oy Ltd. (“Proprietor”).
-You have no right to use or utilize, commercially or otherwise, any license regarding the use of the Moomin trademark, characters, music or any other aspects relating to said trademark granted to Playvation by the Proprietor or any other third party.
+You have no right to use or utilize, commercially or otherwise, any license regarding the use of the Moomin trademark, characters, music, or any other aspects relating to said trademark granted to Playvation by the Proprietor or any other third party.
 Any said use or utilization must be approved in advance by Playvation in writing.

 5.3 All information collected by or through the Service shall be transferred and remain as a sole property of Playvation.